Work opportunities in India for foreign-degree holders

 Lack of capacity and quality are the major reasons why Indian students are increasingly choosing to go abroad for higher studies.
 Competition for a seat at the premium institutes, which are only a handful, is such that many deserving candidates bite the dust.
 Studying in a foreign university, on the other hand, offers not just a chance to explore a quality academic environment but also widen one’s experience through exposure to diverse campus life.

-Employers view students with foreign degree favorablyas their college curriculum is believed to be more in sync with the needs of the industry.
+Employers view students with foreign degree favorably as their college curriculum is believed to be more in sync with the needs of the industry.
 “While most Indian institutes fail to reinforce the relationship of the course with the job, foreign universities focus on providing a skill set to the students,” says Kanika Marwah, Director of University Options, an education counseling service.
 For example, the University of Warwick offers a course called MORSE (Mathematics, Operational Research, Statistics and Economics), which prepares students in four different disciplines, thereby increasing the employability of the student because of the skills the course has provided.

-Most importantly, they are considered to be job ready, which helps company to cut down costs otherwise they would spend on training a new recruit.
+Most importantly, they are considered to be job ready, which helps companies to cut down costs otherwise they would spend on training a new recruit.
 “Skills that are gained through part-time work are extremely valuable and reflect the pro-activeness of the student,” says Karyn Kent, CEO of StudyAdelaide.
 All these positive traits are likely to boost work opportunities in India for foreign-degree folders.

-Besides, 31% percent of companies hire only from only the top 10 institutes in the world.
+If you study in the USA or UK, you have a better chance of landing a job.
 So, while two students may have the same degree, depending on where they earned those degrees Indian companies may judge them differently when making a job offer.
 It is imperative, hence, for students eyeing for better work opportunities to pick their study-abroad destination as well as university judiciously.
-Most universities abroad have placement data and students should reach out to admission personnel at the university to request placement details from past years for the programs they wish to pursue,” he said.
+Most universities abroad have placement data and students should contact the admission personnel at the university to know more about the placement details of the course from the university where they wish to study.